Data Protection Q&A

 Q: How do you separate my data from other customers' data?

-A: Each Civil Space client receives its own database instance, walling-off personal information of one Civil Space client from any other Civil Space client.
+A: Each Pro Civil Space client receives its own database instance, walling-off personal information of one Civil Space client from any other Civil Space client.
+Lite client data is name-spaced to keep it separate from other clients on the same database instance.
 No database contains rows mixed with other client's data.

 Q:Where do you store data?